usbarmory/GoTEE/README.md

 =======

 Andrea Barisani
-andrea.barisani@f-secure.com | andrea@inversepath.com
+andrea.barisani@withsecure.com | andrea@inversepath.com

 Andrej Rosano
-andrej.rosano@f-secure.com | andrej@inversepath.com
+andrej.rosano@withsecure.com | andrej@inversepath.com

 License
 =======

-Copyright (c) F-Secure Corporation
+Copyright (c) WithSecure Corporation

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software